apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `database` Name of the Snowflake database to use.

-- `staging_bucket_name` Name of the Google Cloud Storage bucket.
+- `staging_bucket_name` Name of the Google Cloud Storage bucket or AWS S3 bucket.
 Bucket will be used as a temporary location for storing CSV files.
 Those temporary directories will be named `sf_copy_csv_DATE_TIME_RANDOMSUFFIX` and they will be removed automatically once Read operation finishes.

 - `storage_integration_name` Is the name of a Snowflake storage integration object created according to [Snowflake documentation](https://docs.snowflake.net/manuals/sql-reference/sql/create-storage-integration.html).

 - `csv_mapper` Specifies a function which must translate user-defined object to array of strings.
-SnowflakeIO uses a [COPY INTO <location>](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html) statement to move data from a Snowflake table to Google Cloud Storage as CSV files.
+SnowflakeIO uses a [COPY INTO <location>](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html) statement to move data from a Snowflake table to GCS/S3 as CSV files.
 These files are then downloaded via [FileIO](https://beam.apache.org/releases/javadoc/current/index.html?org/apache/beam/sdk/io/FileIO.html) and processed line by line.
 Each line is split into an array of Strings using the [OpenCSV](http://opencsv.sourceforge.net/) library.
 The csv_mapper function job is to give the user the possibility to convert the array of Strings to a user-defined type, ie. GenericRecord for Avro or Parquet files, or custom objects.
 Example:
 {{< highlight py >}}
 def csv_mapper(strings_array):